UTM Parameters and Their Usage

 2. Configure Tracking Template:

-In the Tracking template field field, input the following:
+In the Tracking template field, input the following:

 Parameter Breakdown: